 In the case of the Chesterbelloc, it often turns out (as it does with papal statements), that the words have been edited or the meanings changed, and thus a straw man argument constructed.
 In one notorious instance we came across declarations that papal teachings give only labor title to property, and that the freedom of association (liberty/contract) Pius XI stressed in Quadragesimo Anno as the basis for social justice and thus the foundation of the common good “Is not strictly speaking voluntary.”

-It is no coincidence that the “Distributist Reading List” on one well-known distributist website has as many books by Arthur Penty, the founder of “guild socialism” who was booted from the distributist movement, as by Chesterton and Belloc combined, or that socialists, even Marxists like E. F. Schumacher are given a place of prominence.
+It is no coincidence that the “Distributist Reading List” on one well-known distributist website has as many books by Arthur Penty, the founder of “guild socialism” who managed to get even Chesterton annoyed at him for going too far in his rants against machinery, as by Chesterton and Belloc combined, or that socialists, especially Fabian New Agers like E. F. Schumacher are given a place of prominence.
 Sadly, neo-distributists in general make every error against which Chesterton warned in The Dumb Ox, and pat themselves on the back for their adherence to the teachings of the Master.

 The bottom line here is that if a premise is flawed or false, or a logical error is made in the argument, the conclusions may be true, but they are not necessarily true.
 You must, as Aquinas explained at the end of his treatise On the Unity of the Intellect Against the Averroists (and that Chesterton quoted in The Dumb Ox, possibly as a warning to his more enthusiastic followers), prove your case not on documents of faith, but by the reasons and statements of the philosophers themselves — really prove, not just declare that something is true because so-and-so said so.